 - Stability: differential scanning calorimetry

-- Other QC analysis available under request
+- Other QC analysis available upon request

 Antibody-drug conjugate final product